oryzalee/WQD7005_DataMining/README.md

 <li> Daily weather data from DarkSky API with more recent dates data (from 2018 onwards) with daily sunshine time and uv index.
 Data Source: https://darksky.net
 <li> Land use datasets on Oil_palm_concessions, Palm_Oil_Mills, RSPO_mills , RSPOcertified_oil_palm_supply-bases_in_Indonesia and Sarawak_oil_palm_concessions.
 Data Source: https://data.globalforestwatch.org

+## Milestone 2 - Store Data into Hive DataWarehouse
+(1) Download Horton Sandbox in this link https://www.cloudera.com/downloads/hortonworks-sandbox/hdp.html (2) Open the Horton Sandbox docker in Oracle VirtualBox (3) Make Sure to have a least 8GB Free RAM on your PC (4) Sign in with default username "root" and password "hadoop", then change your password later on (5) open Sandbox terminal with local host port 4200 (6) copy files from local machine to Sandbox using command ['scp -P 2222 DataSetPath root@localhost:/root']

 ## YouTube Links
 Documentation of the processes and tools are done thru presentation on video recording, then uploaded to youtube
 <li> Milestone1 Web Scrapping https://www.youtube.com/watch?v=m7Lqda_E3Fg&feature=youtu.be
-<li> Milestone2 Store Data into Hive Data warehouse
+<li> Milestone2 Store Data into Hive Data warehouse  https://www.youtube.com/watch?v=UUWTioegn8M&feature=youtu.be

 ## References